Evidence-based food focus for people with MS and health care professionals

 Summary

-Healthy eating is a modifiable element of lifestyle that has the potential to improve symptoms and disease progression for people with MS. When people are first diagnosed with MS, they often change their food intake as a method of taking control of their disease.
+Healthy eating is a modifiable element of lifestyle that has the potential to improve symptoms and disease progression for people with MS. When people are first diagnosed with MS, they often change their food habits as a method of taking control of their disease.
 The information related to healthy eating for MS is inconsistent, with many fad diets being developed and promoted without appropriate support.
 When visiting their healthcare team, the topic of nutrition is rarely discussed.
 People with MS want to know what they should be eating to take control of their disease safely.

 This research will target researchers who run studies that health professionals use as evidence.
 By ensuring that the tools used to target nutrition in studies are accurate and by guiding health professionals about the impact of nutrition for MS, we will begin to grow a more consistent flow of information to people with MS.

-The tools that are developed in this research program will be tested in practice with health professionals and people with MS through two randomised trials that will provide additional support and guidance toward the importance of nutrition in the management of MS.
+The tools that are developed in this research program will be tested with health professionals and people with MS through two randomised trials that will provide additional support and guidance toward the importance of nutrition in the management of MS.

-Progress to Date
+Progress

-Updated 31 March 2023
+Updated 31 March 2024

-• $390,000
+$390,000

-• 3 years
+3 years

 Read More